1. Home

 Table of contents

-There are a number of considerations when moving abroad with children, from choosing a school to ensuring they are settling in to their new life in a different country.
+There are a number of considerations when moving abroad with children.
 Our comprehensive guide to moving to Spain with children offers helpful tips for the transition.

-Kids are often able to settle into a new routine must faster than adults, and can pick up new languages extremely quickly at a young age.
+Moving abroad with children can be nerve wracking, there is a lot to prepare to make sure your children settle in well.
+However, children are often able to settle into a new routine must faster than adults and can pick up new languages extremely quickly at a young age.

-The best time to move abroad with children is when they are still at a young age.
+The best time to move to Spain with children is when they are still at a young age.
 If you move to Spain while your child is still acquiring their language skills, they will be learning the language with other Spanish toddlers, so it won’t seem as foreign to them.

 If you are moving to Spain after your children have started junior school they might need additional Spanish lessons.
 Depending on their age, they may be put into a class with children a year younger, to enable them to catch up.
 They will soon adapt to the language, and you can practice your Spanish together.